 In addition to financial reporting and the monitoring and follow-up of daily operations and profit trend, Board meetings address the goals and strategies for the operations, significant acquisitions and investments, as well as matters relating to the capital structure.
 Senior executives report business plans and strategic issues to the Board on an ongoing basis.

 The Nomination Committee applies rule 4.1 of the Swedish Code of Corporate Governance as the diversity policy.
 The Board consists of members with experience from different geographic areas and different industry sectors.
-Excluding the President, a third of the Board members elected by the General Meeting are women.
+Excluding the President, a fifth of the Board members elected by the General Meeting are women.

 Pursuant to Swedish legislation, trade unions are entitled to representation on the Board and they have appointed two members and two deputies.

 The Board members are presented in Board of Directors.